 Have you and your partner made long-term plans?
 Do they speak openly and candidly about their hopes and dreams for the future of your relationship?
 When someone's in love with you, they won't be afraid to make long-term plans with you and will even feel comfortable talking about your life together as a couple.
 Whether you plan to attend a wedding together that's months away or you talk about where you see yourself living in five years, their excitement and passion for the future are really signs of their excitement, passion, and love for you.

 They Fully Trust You

-When a partner is in love with you, they'll do everything they can to be able to spend time with you.
-They want their weekends to revolve around you and they'll look for new opportunities to see you, hang out with you, and be around you.
-And even when they can't be there, they'll text or call you so that you can still be in touch when you're apart.
+When a partner is in love with you, they'll make it a priority to spend time with you.
 "Although both of you may be tied up with work, family, and other commitments, someone who truly cares about you will use whatever time is left over to have some time together alone," Krauss Whitbourne explains.
 Making the connection with you, regardless of what medium they choose, is a priority to them, which means you won't come secondary (or worse) in their lives.